apache/maven-site/content/markdown/scm.md

 ## Maven Site

-The sources for this site are available in a distinct Git repository:
+The sources for this site are available in a distinct Git repository.

 | Content                |                                                 Repository                                                 | Mirror                                          |                            Issues                             |
 |:-----------------------|:----------------------------------------------------------------------------------------------------------:|:------------------------------------------------|:-------------------------------------------------------------:|
 | [Apache Maven Site](/) | [`https://gitbox.apache.org/repos/asf/maven-site.git`](https://gitbox.apache.org/repos/asf/maven-site.git) | [GitHub](https://github.com/apache/maven-site/) | [GitHub Issues](https://github.com/apache/maven-site/issues/) |

+*Note*: If you want to submit small site amendments, for example correct a spelling mistake, you don't have to install Git locally.
+You can simply hit the "Edit" button after the page's title the breadcrumb section on the top of the page.
+This will open the page's source file on GitHub where you can edit it and easily open a pull request containing your change.

 ## Maven Core